rackerlabs/devsite/source/_posts/2014-07-02-spinning-up-your-first-instance-on-rackspace-private-cloud.markdown

 This concludes the second of several posts in the [RPC Insights series](http://www.rackspace.com/blog/welcome-to-rpc-insights/).

-Join us on July 16, 2014 at 10:00 AM CST for a live webinar on Using Rackspace Private Cloud to Host Your Web Tier Applications (link to register for the webinar is forthcoming).
+Join us on July 16, 2014 at 10:00 AM CDT for a live webinar on [Using Rackspace Private Cloud to Host Your Web Tier Applications](http://go.rackspace.com/rpc-to-host-your-web-tier-applications.html).